xJuan21/MovieCollection/README.md

 11/16/2020.
 Platform used: Linux.

 Description: This program utilizes a Linked List inside of a "MovieCollection" object that will serve to store "Movie" Objects and print them if necessary.
-The purpose of this project was to enhance the knowledge about Data Structures and overloading operators with methods to interact with other objects in the program. the MovieCollection object has the capacity of executing the following actions with its assigned operators:
+The purpose of this project was to enhance the knowledge about Data Structures and overloading operators with methods to interact with other objects in the program. the MovieCollection object has the capacity of executing the following actions with their assigned operators:

  - Adding more movies to the collection (+=)
  - Merging two movie collections together (NewCollection = Collection1 + Collection2)